The Land Registry

 Information in the Land Registry and the Cadastar is now accessed through the 'Organised Land Portal', an invaluable information website managed by the Ministry of Justice and Public Administration.

+You need to know the district and place under which the property falls, so that you can identify the appropriate Land Registry office, and the plot number identifying the property of interest and or the ZU number which identifies the ownership document and may contain more than one property plot number.
 On the title page, by clicking on the box titled 'Find Land Registry Extract', you can use the information listed above to find the ownership details of most properties.
 Click here to access the 'Find LR extract' directly.
 First you fill in the box marked 'Land Registry Office/ Municipal Court: You can use the drop-down menu, but it is quicker to type the name of the relevant court.
 For instance, entering 'Star' will link to the Stari Grad Court.
 Box 2 'Main Book' again offers a drop-down menu, or you can enter the name of the place you require (eg Hvar or Jelsa).
 Box 3 'Book of deposited contracts' is optional.
-Box 4 requires the plot number (Cadastral parcel number) of the property you are searching for, which you can type in or choose from the drop-down menu.If you know it, you can enter the ZU number in the box on the right, 'LR form number'.

 If you want, you can choose to have a historical overview, which will show you at least some of the past transactions relating to the property,:these will be typed in red on the ownership document.
-If not, click on the box marked 'Speeial extract'.
+If not, click on the box marked 'Special extract'.
 If you then choose 'Unofficial extract', the document is downloaded to your device immediately.
 Choosing 'Generate extract' means you have to sign in to the portal for a verified official version.

 Example of ownership document on the internet

-The format of the internet version of a Land Registry ownership document is essentially the same as the printed document, which is obtained from the Land Registry office.
-On the upper left side, under 'Katarska općina' (Local council area), are listed any recent or ongoing legal transactions in respect of the property or properties in the document.
 Current legal actions are marked 'Aktivne plombe', and are shown as a number preceded by 'z'.
 In the examples shown above and below, there are no past or present cases listed on the documents.

 If active cases are shown, you can check on them by clicking on the number beside ‘Aktivne plombe’.
 Under ZK Odjel Stari Grad, 'Stanje na dan' means 'Situation on the day', followed by the current date.
 Podnesak shows the case number.
 The box underneath gives the essential details.